hippocrat-dao/ERC20-holder-snapshot/README.md

 # ERC20-holder-snapshot
-ERC20 snapshot to get holder list
+ERC20 snapshot to get holder-balance list

 ## How to use